Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating with `DefaultAzureCredential`

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`.
 There's also [a runnable sample](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/typescript/src/defaultAzureCredential.ts) to create a Key Vault key client you can copy-paste.
-The `DefaultAzureCredential` makes for a simple starting point as it provides sane defaults with minimal configuration and chains multiple credentials together.
-While your project may eventually need only a specific set of credentials, it is a sensible first choice for most scenarios where a project in active development will be running in the Azure Cloud.
+The `DefaultAzureCredential` provides sane defaults with minimal configuration and chains multiple credentials together.
+While your project may eventually need only a specific set of credentials, it's a sensible first choice for most scenarios in which a project in active development will be running in the Azure Cloud.

 ```ts
 /**